rdiez/Tools/Background/README.txt

 - You need to run a long process, such as copying a large number of files or recompiling a big software project.
 - You want to carry on using the computer for other tasks.
 That long process should run with a low CPU and/or disk priority in the background.
 By default, the process' priority is reduced to 15 with 'nice', but you can switch to 'ionice' or 'chrt', see variable LOW_PRIORITY_METHOD in this script's source code for more information.
 - You want to leave the command's console (or Emacs frame) open, in case you want to check its progress in the meantime.
 - You might inadvertently close the console window at the end, so you need a persistent log file with all the console output for future reference.
-You can choose where the log files land and whether they rotate, see LOG_FILES_DIR in this script's source code.
+You can choose where the log files land and whether they rotate, see option --log-file and variable LOG_FILES_DIR in this script's source code.
 - [disabled] The log file should optimise away the carriage return trick often used to update a progress indicator in place on the current console line.
 - You may not notice when the process has completed, so you would like a visible notification in your desktop environment (like KDE or Xfce).
 - You would like to know immediately if the process succeeded or failed (an exit code of zero would mean success).